Dlackware/gnome/README.md

 The Installer can be found here https://github.com/Dlackware/dlackware

 Finished, what now ?
-- enable or disable services in /lib/systemd/system/ (dont forget gdm)
+- enable or disable services in /lib/systemd/system/ (dont forget gdm) (systemctl enable gdm.service)
-- set graphical-target (init 4) as default
+- set graphical-target (init 4) as default (systemctl set-default graphical.target)
 - or anything else you might forget
 Reboot and have fun.